About Intel Costa Rica

 The Clubhouses have offered workshops in a diverse range of subjects, including robotics, conversational English, graphic design, and fashion.

-Intel has donated parallel programming labs to UCR and ITCR in 2008, and to the UNA in 2009 which allow computer science students to learn new programming skills that were not taught before in the class room.
-Professors at these universities are working on the curricular changes needed to teach parallel programming techniques.
-This will bring Costa Rican students in par with their peers in other countries.
+Intel has donated parallel programming labs to UCR and ITCR in 2008 and to the UNA in 2009, which allow computer science students to learn new programming skills that were not taught before in the classroom.

 Environmental Health and Safety (EHS)